AdSand/AdSand.github.io/graphics.md

 This project was for the coursework submission for the CSC3231 - Graphics for Games module at Newcastle University.

 This project involved rendering a planet surface in the Unity game engine.
+I recieved a mark of 75% for this coursework.

 Included Features:
 - Camera movement